sel4-cap/OBSOLETE-seL4-DevKit-Doc/SCRATCHPAD.md

 Host machine setup **-MARK**
 - Installation and setup of required tools **-MARK**
 - Installation of Docker. **-MARK**
-- Creation and usage of the build environment docker image
+- Creation and usage of the build environment docker image **STEPHEN**

 Target platform setup **-MARK**
 - How to connect up the MaaxBoard including the TTY connections. **-MARK**